What Is POTS?

 How is POTS Treated?

 Unfortunately, there is no specific cure for POTS.
 If the condition’s underlying cause is determined, then your doctor will put you on a treatment plan to address it.
-In most cases, doctors recommend that POTS symptoms be managed as follows:
+In most cases, doctors recommend that POTS symptoms be managed.
+Some standard POTS treatment options include:

 Compression stockings: These stockings help push blood up from your legs to the heart.
 You should have ones that provides at least 30 – 40 minutes of compression and go all the way up to the waist, or at least up to the thighs.
 Your physician can prescribe a pair.